by Beverly Nelson

 - Maid service: Spending so much time caring for others oftentimes means caregivers set aside their own needs.
 They may not have time to keep up with accumulating clutter and mess at home.
 Home Advisor estimates that the average price of a cleaning service in Raleigh NC, for example, ranges from $103 to $173 for a 6-hour session.
 A gift of one or two cleaning sessions may just be your caregiver’s favorite gift of all time.

 - Spa services: Make your caregiver’s dream come true with an all-day spa visit to wash away the stresses of the daily grind.
 She will leave feeling rejuvenated and revived.
+Make sure you book a spa that has full insurance as well as quality services.
+Splash out and treat your caregiver to a luxury 5-star spa if you can.

 - Meal prep: One of the hardest things to do at the end of a long day caring for others is preparing a healthy, homemade meal.
 Help your caregiver avoid reaching for unhealthy foods or hitting the drive-thru by giving him or her a meal prep service.